GraalVM NativeImage Reverse Reconstruction

 More accurate expression and object type inference

 The purpose of this project is to explore the feasibility of reverse engineering NativeImage.
-Based on the current results, reverse engineering of NativeImage is possible, which poses a greater challenge to code protection.
-Many developers believe that compiling software into binary code ensures security, while ignoring the need to protect binary code.
-For software written in C/C++, many tools such as IDA already have excellent reverse engineering capabilities, sometimes even exposing more information than Java programs.
-The author has even seen some software distributed in binary form without removing symbol information such as function names.
-This is equivalent to being completely exposed.
+Based on current achievements, it is feasible to reverse engineer NativeImage, which also brings higher challenges to code protection.
+Many developers believe that compiling software into binaries can guarantee security, neglecting the protection of binary code.
+For software written in C/C++, many tools such as IDA already have excellent reverse engineering effects, sometimes even exposing more information than Java programs.
+I have even seen some software distributed in binary form without removing symbol information of function names, which is equivalent to running naked.

-Any code is composed of logic, as long as it contains logic, it is possible to restore its logic through reverse means.
+Any code is composed of logic.
+As long as it contains logic, it is possible to restore its logic through reverse means.
 The only difference lies in the difficulty of restoration.
-Code protection work is to maximize this difficulty of restoration.
+Code protection is to maximize the difficulty of such restoration.